YPares/porcupine/README.md

                        mainTask ()
 ```

-We explicitely state that we want to use the `#http` LocationAccessor (and that
+We explicitly state that we want to use the `#http` LocationAccessor (and that
 we want to run it with the `useHTTP` function, imported from
 `Data.Locations.Accessors.HTTP`) on top of the `baseContexts` (which provide
 access to local files and logging).
 Note that you need to activate the